itera-network/test-personal-site.itera.one/README.md

 - Create your own repository
   - The name should same as domain name, otherwise you have to manually set the `name` of itera-network/actions-coudflare-dns@master in `./github/workflows/main.yml`
-- Build the static website to `dist/`
+- Add some static files for your website to `dist/`
 - Go to fleek website, to get the necessary infos
   - team id: ![team-id](./doc/team-id.png)
-  - api key
+  - api key: goto fleek.co panel to generate your api key
 - Initial once to get the config (`.fleek.json`) file

     ```bash